It’s Almost Time for YOU to be Counted!

 Every year, more than $10 billion in federal funds is allocated to Virginia and localities based on census data, either directly or through Census population estimates.

 The potential undercount of children deeply impacts Voices for Virginia’s Children and the programs that directly affect our child.

 - We rely on accurate census data to track and measure child well-being over time.
 We use this data to support our policy advocacy.
-If the data is undermined in any way, our advocacy is in jeopardy and our ability to improve the lives of Virginia’s children is impacted.
+If the data is undermined, our advocacy is in jeopardy and our ability to improve the lives of Virginia’s children is impacted.

 - The Commonwealth receives federal funding for several programs that impact the well-being of children, many of which rely in part on the accurate count of everyone.
-Without an accurate count, we stand to lose federal support for programs that mean a healthier start for children.
+Without an accurate count, we stand to lose federal support for programs that mean a healthier start for kids.